These Celeb Makeovers Will Inspire You To Finally Change Up Your Hair

-In the past year, these stars took major risks with their strands, experimenting with blunt bangs, wild colors, and dramatically different lengths.
+In the past year, these stars took major risks with their strands, experimenting with blunt fringes, wild colours, and dramatically different lengths.
 And while they all look amazing both before and after their switch-ups, it's inspiring to see others try something totally new and out of their usual comfort zones.

 So, whether you're feeling a dramatic change or a subtle one, know that you're in great company.
 And who knows?
 Maybe you'll find your next look, ahead.